hyuen/trainer/README.md

-# Monitor cadence on a stationary bicycle trainer
+# DIY smart stationary bike

 This project uses a Raspberry Pi Zero and an Infrared Sensing Module to make a smart Trainer